 5.2.11 The expulsion of the student from the University.

 5.3 Any penalty imposed will be commensurate with the seriousness of the breach of the Conduct Regulations.

 5.4 Each case will be judged on its own merits and is generally subject to the University’s discretion.

 5.5 Exceptionally, where none of these penalties is deemed to be appropriate by the Conduct Officer, University Conduct Committee or Appeal Committee they may determine another penalty provided that this penalty is approved by the Vice-Chancellor before being imposed.

-5.6 All penalties issued under these regulations normally take precedence over any outcome of a mitigating circumstances application or course withdrawal request, for the relevant period of time.
+5.6 All penalties issued under these regulations normally take precedence over any outcome of an exceptional circumstances application or course withdrawal request, for the relevant period of time.
 Any exceptions to this rule need to be agreed by the Academic Registrar or nominee.